 UW-Eau Claire criteria, scholars must be:

-- Have potential and desire to apply for, enter, and pursue a graduate program leading to a research doctorate
+- Have the potential and desire to apply for, enter, and pursue a graduate program.

-- Be nominated by a UW-Eau Claire faculty or academic staff member
+- Be supported by a recommendation from a UW-Eau Claire faculty or staff member.

-Take this quiz to find our if you are eligible.
+Take this quiz to find out if you are eligible.

 Why become a McNair Scholar?
 Immediate benefits include:

-- Receiving intense mentoring in a nurturing and supportive environment
+- Receive intense mentoring in a nurturing and supportive environment

-- Undertaking collaborative research with UW-Eau Claire faculty members.
+- Undertake collaborative research with UW-Eau Claire faculty members

-- Receiving all the benefits of the program's personalized services including seminars, Summer Research Institute, workshops, travel funds for conferences and graduate school site visits, GRE preparation, CV services, personal statements, presentation opportunities at professional venues, networking opportunities.
+- Participate in the program's personalized services including seminars, Summer Research Institute, workshops, presentation opportunities at professional venues, and networking opportunities

-- Receiving personalized assistance with graduate school selection and application
+- Receive personalized assistance with graduate school selection and application

-- Benefitting from application fee waivers available from many graduate schools across the country
+- Benefit from application fee waivers available from many graduate schools across the country

-- Learning about financial aid, fellowships, grant opportunities
+- Learn about financial aid, fellowships, and grant opportunities